CMU-313/CMU-313.github.io/docs/recitations/reci3-archaeology.md

 **Let's implement a new feature!**

 Check out [this issue](https://github.com/CMU-313/NodeBB-S24-R3/issues/1) of the feature request.
 The user wants NodeBB to suggest a new username if an existing username is taken.
+(Don't worry about searching through all the users currently registered to suggest a new name, just make it suggest the current name the user wanted but with a suffix attached to it.
+Querying the backend server again is harder and is part of the optional task.)

 ## Task 0: Clone the repo